dacase/rnamotif/README.md

-   The "rnamotif" program searchs input sequences for portions that match a given descriptor or "motif".
+   The **rnamotif** program searchs input sequences for portions that match a given descriptor or "motif".
 Matching sequences can also be ranked by various scoring functions.
-See doc/rnamotif.pdf for documentation.
+See `doc/rnamotif.pdf` for full documentation.

 ==============================================================================